annaesvensson/yellow-help/1-en/troubleshooting.md

 Datenstrom Yellow stopped with fatal error.
 Activate the debug mode for more information.
 ```

-You can use the debug mode to investigate the cause of a problem in more detail, to show the stack trace of a program or if you are curious about how Datenstrom Yellow works.
-Depending on the debug level, more or less information are shown on screen.
-Here is how to activate the debug mode on your website:
+You can use the debug mode to investigate the cause of a problem in more detail or if you are curious about how Datenstrom Yellow works.
+To activate the debug mode on your website open file `system/extensions/yellow-system.ini` and change `CoreDebugMode: 1`.
+Depending on the debug mode, more or less information are shown on screen.

-Open file `system/extensions/yellow-system.ini` and change `CoreDebugMode: 1`.
+Basic information with the setting `CoreDebugMode: 1`:

 ```
 YellowCore::sendPage Cache-Control: max-age=60